Poke (dish): Modern times

 Since the 1960s, most local grocery chains and standalone fish markets, and sometimes older superettes, in Hawaii have dedicated counters for poke where it is made in bulk and sold by weight.
 A few fast casual restaurants will prepare them made to order.
 Locally, a "poke bowl" means poke served over cooked rice.
 In dining restaurants, it is often served as like tartare (sans egg yolk) or tostada with chips of fried wonton wrappers or with prawn crackers, sometimes referred to as "poke nachos".
 In casual sushi restaurants, poke fills inari sushi.

 Poke became increasingly popular in North America starting in 2012.
 From 2014 to mid-2016, "the number of Hawaiian restaurants on Foursquare, which includes those that serve poke," doubled, going from 342 to 700.
 Many of these restaurants serve both traditional and modern versions of the dish.
 A modern version of a poké bowl features fully customizable ingredients that are often carefully arranged like bibimbap, to allow the customer to mix the dish before consuming it.

 One of these larger chains based in Chicago became embroiled in controversy in 2018, after it sent cease and desist letters to specific poke shops in Hawaii and on the mainland.
 Some Native Hawaiians told store owners to stop using the words "aloha" and "poke" in its business name.
 As a result, several shops were forced to rebrand their businesses.

 The annual festival started in 1992 by Sam Choy still occurs, although going through a couple different hosts.
 In 2023, chefs Ronnie Rainwater and Aarón Sánchez were the guest judges at the competition.
 The first place prize offering in 2022 was a $1,000 cash prize and 6-night stay at the sponsoring hotel.
 Started in 2009, a 3-day "I Love Poke" festival is held annually in San Diego to celebrate the dish.

 Similar dishes

 Raw fish dishes are not uncommon.
 Common throughout Oceania is 'ota 'ika (or poisson cru).
 There are also the European fish carpaccio and tartare, Chinese yu sheng, Korean hoe-deopbap, Latin American ceviche, and Japanese namerō, sashimi and tataki.
-In Inuit cuisine, fish was best eaten raw.
+In Inuit cuisine, fish is best eaten raw.
 Southeast Asian counterparts include Malaysian hinava and umai and Filipino kinilaw and kilawin, known as kelaguen in Guam.

 The Ilocano dish poqui poqui, a scrambled egg dish with grilled eggplants and tomatoes, likely derived its name from poke, from returning Ilocano sakadas.
 (Note: Most of the Filipinos in Hawaii who arrived in the early 20th century to work in the sugar plantations were of Ilocano descent, known as sakadas, often referred to poke as kilawin (as opposed to kinilaw, a Tagalog term).
 Today, Ilocanos comprise 85% of the Filipinos in Hawaii.)